sanorthey/populated_weighted_distance_from_lgas/README.md

 python.exe generate_population_weighted_distance_from_LGAs.py

+Two output files will be generated.
+One containing the population and distance to the destination coordinate for each LGA.
+Another with just the overall population weighted average road distance.

 ### How it works
 Local Government Area (LGA) Estimated Residence Population (ERP) spatial data was sourced from the Australian Burea of Statistics (ABS).